Unity-Billal-mesloub/urequire-ab-specrunner/readme.md

 ### `tidy`

-If `tidy: truthy` it uses [`htmltidy`](https://github.com/vavere/htmltidy) to beautify the resulted HTML.
+If `tidy: truthy` it uses [`htmltidy`](https://github.com/Unity-Billal-mesloub/htmltidy) to beautify the resulted HTML.
 By default its off.

-**Note that htmltidy has a couple of known [breaking issues](https://github.com/vavere/htmltidy/issues/17) especially on x64 linux distros [(spawn ENOENT)](https://github.com/vavere/htmltidy/issues/11) cause its just a nodejs wrapper to an outdated 32bit binary, but [there are workarounds](https://github.com/vavere/htmltidy/issues/11#issuecomment-62376405).
+**Note that htmltidy has a couple of known [breaking issues](https://github.com/Unity-Billal-mesloub/htmltidy/issues) especially on x64 linux distros [(spawn ENOENT)](https://github.com/Unity-Billal-mesloub/htmltidy/issues) cause its just a nodejs wrapper to an outdated 32bit binary, but [there are workarounds](https://github.com/Unity-Billal-mesloub/htmltidy/issues).
 Also its author considers it experimental on darwin (Mac).**

 ### `debugLevel`

 Prints debug info, goes from `0` (default) to `100`.

-# License

-The MIT License

-Copyright (c) 2014 Agelos Pikoulas (agelos.pikoulas@gmail.com)

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following
-conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.